-As you probably already know, you don't own commercial software in the same way you own a chair or a desk.
-Instead, you license the software from the vendor, and this license gives you permission to use the software, but only under terms specified by the license.
+As you probably already know, you don't own software in the same way you own a chair or a desk.
+Instead, you license the software from the publisher, and this license gives you permission to use the software, but only under terms specified by the license.
 These terms typically say how many users or PC's may access the software.
 The terms might even include a clause allowing the vendor to audit your usage of the software.

 In order to avoid the expense and penalties of a BSA audit, organizations are increasingly adopting Software Asset Management (SAM) practices to ensure that their use of commercial software complies with the applicable licenses.
 These practices generally include employee education along with the purchase of software to track licenses and software use within the organization.

 The combined cost of these SAM practices is the "cost of compliance" for using commercial software.
 It is an expense that does not make your organization more productive, does not benefit your customers and adds nothing to the bottom line.
 It is purely risk mitigation.
 Along with license, maintenance and training costs, it is one of the expenses of using commercial software.

 As opposed to commercial software licenses, open source software have licenses that explicitly permit free redistribution.
 This reduces the cost of compliance for many organizations, since tracking application usage is not needed.